These simple zucchini fritters are from an Edible Mosaic cookbook.

 Important stuff, clearly.

-So, I’m participating in this virtual dinner party hosted by Brandy to celebrate the début of Faith’s cookbook that a few of us have received advanced copies of and these zucchini fritters are the chosen appetizer (you’ll get to see an entrée and a dessert coming up in the next 2 weeks too).
+So, I’m participating in this virtual dinner party to celebrate the début of Faith’s cookbook that a few of us have received advanced copies of and these zucchini fritters are the chosen appetizer (you’ll get to see an entrée and a dessert coming up in the next 2 weeks too).

 You wondering why the heck that would cause sleep loss?
 Yeah, me too now that I’m fully rested and realize the ridiculousness of it all.